HyperviewHQ/hyperview_docs/documentation/settings/topics/service-now-cmdb-integration.rst

 Prerequisites
 =============

-1. Setup an import Set Table to receive the data from Hyperview.
+1. Set up an import Set Table to receive the data from Hyperview.
 A default asset type list and property data map are set.
-They can be customized as needed.
+They can be customized as needed

-2. Setup an OAuth client that is mapped to a user.
-Take note of the Client ID, Client Secret, Username and Password, these will be needed configuration parameters.
+2. Set up an OAuth client that is mapped to a user.
+Take note of the Client ID, Client Secret, Username and Password, these will be needed configuration parameters

 3. Take note of the ImportSet API endpoint and the refresh token endpoint.
-These will be needed configuration parameters.
+These will be needed as configuration parameters

 =============
 Configuration